go-chassis/go-chassis/docs/user-guides/cb-and-fallback.md

 # Circuit breaker

 ## **Introduction**
-Circuit breaker help to prevent network failure between service call, it also monitor each service call to make service [observable](https://go-chassis.readthedocs.io/en/latest/user-guides/metrics.html)
+Circuit breaker help to isolate upstream services during runtime, all of invocation will be executed by circuit, under its protection, if there is too much error, time out or concurrency, circuit will open to stop network communication it also monitor each service call to make service [observable](https://go-chassis.readthedocs.io/en/latest/user-guides/metrics.html)

 ## **Configuration**